ugorsahin/TalkingHeads/README.md

 ## Issues & Contribution

 I would be happy to answer any questions or accept your contributions.
-Let me know in issues if you need anything..
+Let me know in issues if you need anything.

+Please indicate your issue with a tag enclosed by square brackets: [FEATURE], [BUG], [DOCUMENTATION], [QUESTION].
+If you don't know what to write you can write [MISC].

+There are some features I would like to add to this repository.
+If you would like to help, search in issues and select the one you would like to implement.
+Let everyone know you are working on it by commenting on the issue and I would be glad to review your pull request.